UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Dr Charlotte Manisty, Associate Professor of Cardiology, University College London)

-She is research lead for British Cardio-Oncology Society and on the research council of International Cardio-Oncology Society, alongside Board membership of the Society of Cardiovascular MRI.
-She also leads the UK Joint Working Group on MRI for patients with cardiac devices which has brought together 13 National societies to deliver a four fold increase in MRI provision, winning national awards for imaging.
-She is author of over 180 publications and her group have been awarded multiple National and International awards.
+Charlotte is the research lead for the British Cardio-Oncology Society and on the research council of the International Cardio-Oncology Society, alongside Board membership of the Society of Cardiovascular Magnetic Resonance.
+She also leads the UK Joint Working Group on MRI for patients with cardiac devices, which has brought together 13 national societies to deliver a four-fold increase in MRI provision, winning national awards for imaging.
+She is author of over 200 publications and her group have been awarded multiple national and international awards.

 Dr Maeva May, Associate Director of Systems Engagement, Stroke Association